 Nights on train: 1

-VIA Rail Ocean Train Canada Routes & Maps
+VIA Rail Ocean Train Canada Routes and Maps

 If you've never travelled via VIA Rail, The Ocean is a real treat.
 The route begins in Montreal, a vibrant city that serves as one of Canada's economic and cultural centres.
 You'll have plenty of time to relax, as the first 12 hours of the journey cover dinner and overnight.
 In the morning, you’ll wake up in New Brunswick.
 The Ocean train route goes through Moncton, a New Brunswick City that lies near the Acadian Coast.